porsche-design-system/porsche-design-system/packages/components/src/components/content/carousel/carousel.examples.md

 <Playground :markup="wrapHeading" :config="config"></Playground>

+## Overflow visible

+If you want to see the previous and next slide that are naturally outside the component, you can set `overflowVisible="true"`.
+But make sure, that your entire page does not become horizontally scrollable by specifying the style `overflow-x: hidden` somewhere up your DOM hierarchy.

+<Playground :markup="overflowVisible" :config="{ ...config, overflowX: 'hidden' }"></Playground>

 ## Disable Pagination

 The pagination indicators underneath the slides can be removed via `disablePagination`.
 Also, on a per-breakpoint basis.